artikcloud/artikcloud-accounts/README.md

 # ARTIK Cloud Accounts sample web application

-This Node.js sample application is a small web server.
-It demonstrates how to use ARTIK Cloud Accounts to sign in/sign up/sign out a user and reset the user's password.
+The Node.js web application demonstrates how to sign in/sign up/sign out a user and reset the user's password with and without an IFrame.
+In addition, blank.css demonstrates how to customize the forms when using ARTIK Cloud Account as the identity provider.

 For more information on this feature, go to our documentation page: https://developer.artik.cloud/documentation/introduction/accounts.html

 ## Prerequisites
-* Node v12+
+* Node v0.12.x or above

 ## Setup / Installation:
 * Execute the command to install node modules